 Upon deciding to book, please pay a deposit of £500 into our bank account (or the full balance if within two months of the departure date).
 This can be done by credit/debit card through our website, by bank transfer, or by sending a cheque to our UK office.

 BIKE DEPOSIT (ROMANIA/ISRAEL): A deposit of is required against bike damage in Romania and Israel, the amount according to the bike you book – please check-out Romanian Bikes, or Israeli Bikes for details.
-You will be asked to place this sum against your credit card with our supplier.
+Upon collection you will be asked to place this sum against your credit card with our supplier.
 The transaction will be cancelled at the tour’s end (subject to bike condition).

 Having booked with Blazing Trails, you will be sent all the necessary information on timings and meeting points.
 You may also like to use our Facebook Page to liaise with others.